SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 Shows a summary of information about the current sale in the Sale screen.

 > [!TIP]
-> To view other sales, without having to switch sales in the Sale screen, click the arrow ![icon][img3] next to the name of the sale to open the [history list][1].
+> To view other sales, without having to switch sales in the Sale screen, click <i class="ph ph-caret-down" aria-label="Chevron"></i> next to the name of the sale to open the [history list][1].

 [How to use the side panel efficiently for sales][10]